spirit986/pegbtech_demo/README.md

 To protect this project from breaking because of unintended commits to the original project of erikras (the link above), his repo was forked into a repo of my own: https://github.com/spirit986/react-redux-universal-hot-example.
 This project makes its deployments form the forked repo.

 ## Technologies used
-* Bash - For general scripting
+* Bash - For general scripting;
-* Ansible - For the IaaS part and provisioning the host
+* Ansible - For the IaaS part and provisioning the host;
+* Python Flask - To provision a simple API backend;
+* MongoDB - For implementing a simple database;
 * Docker and docker-compose
   * [pegb_app] - Where the application is packaged
   * [pegb_web] - For the web proxy.
 Consists of two containers
     * [pegb-proxy] - Nginx container for the proxy
     * [pegb-certbot] - Certbot container for the TLS
-* Python Flask - For creating a simple API backend for demonstration;
+  * [pegb_api] - Python Flask - A simple API backend for demonstration;
-* MongoDB - For implementing a simple database for the backend to talk to for demonstration;
+  * [pegb_db] - MongoDB - A simple database for the backend to talk to;

 ## Deployment steps
 In general the deployment is done in two phases.